-The practicalities of getting ready for a cathodoluminescence (CL) experiment vary between a scanning (SEM) and a transmission electron microscope (TEM).
+The practicalities of preparing for a cathodoluminescence (CL) experiment vary between a scanning electron microscope (SEM) and a transmission electron microscope (TEM).
 Please refer to the appropriate section below.

 For TEM